 Put simply, your health history family tree—often called your family medical history—is a record of illnesses and health conditions that run in your family.
-These illnesses can range from cancer to heart disease to high blood pressure.
+These illnesses and conditions can range from cancer to heart disease to high blood pressure.

 Chances are you have a family member who suffers from some type of health condition.
 If you do, you may have a higher chance of developing this condition as well.
 By knowing your health history family tree, you can pass this information along to your doctor.

 While a health history family tree can’t predict the future of your health, it can be a vital tool for your doctor.
-According to the Mayo Clinic, your family medical history can help doctors:
+According to the Mayo Clinic, your family medical history can help doctors:1

 Last updated January 2014

 Slim-down successfully by setting realistic goals and making your weight-loss journey an enjoyable trip.Read successful slim down

 How you sleep, eat, and relax can impact your skin.
 Learn how to keep it looking youthful.How to keep skin youthful

 Yes, you can live to 100!
 Age healthily by eating well, exercising, and avoiding things that hurt your life expectancy.Read live to 100